 Coda team same as Notion don’t stand on one place and keep coming with new features and app updates.
 I am their subscribers so I know.
 I must say I went through the resources for this article.
 The coda community is not that strong.
 The community forum on the official website can give you advice but there no that many active users.
 But I said Coda is younger it can build up in time.
 Also, Coda doesn’t support many browsers, for now, Just Google Chrome, Fortunately, they already have ios and android app. which is bad.

 To be honest, I am using coda just on the computer, so I don’t care much about these flaws.
 As I mentioned I like to play around Coda, I already made some own apps.
 The working in Coda is pretty intuitive.
 Unfortunately, Coda lacks the formatting features.
-I mean some columns formatting outside of tables (which Notion have).
-That’s basically the only reason I do not go all in with Coda.
+I mean some columns formatting outside of tables (which Notion has).
+That’s basically the only reason I do not go all-in with Coda.
 I am a visual person and I cannot organize stuff according to my needs which sucks.
 That’s why I am still in between these applications.

 Coda.io great use for: no-code interactive apps, deeper work with databases, Advanced to-do lists